-I have been on the Habitual program for 6 weeks now, and in that time I have lost just over 11kg—or as i prefer to tell people, 24lbs, as it sounds a more impressive amount 😀 This is nearly 2 stone, and an average of 4lbs per week.
-You’ll notice I’m holding yellow balls in the photo—that’s a visual representation of how many kilos I’d lost after just 4 weeks!
+I have been on the Habitual programme for 6 weeks now, and in that time I have lost just over 11kg—or as i prefer to tell people, 24lbs, as it sounds a more impressive amount 😀 This is nearly 2 stone, and an average of 4lbs per week.
+Here's a little bit of my story in case you're considering the Habitual programme.

-Before starting on this journey, I was a type 2 diabetic on 3 different medications, 5 tablets a day, and an unpleasant daily injection.
+Before starting on this journey, I was a type 2 diabetic on 3 different diabetes medications, 5 tablets a day, and an unpleasant daily injection.
 I also had high blood pressure and cholesterol which I took additional tablets for.
-When I started on Total Diet Replacement (TDR), I stopped all of my medication, which was initially a bit daunting.
-However, after speaking to my GP and my Diabetes Doctor, I was reassured and excited to learn that a TDR diet is one of the best ways to possibly reverse diabetes.
-I had initially wanted to partake in the program to lose weight and better my quality of life, but the health benefits I learned about were very compelling as well: Let’s face it, nobody wants to be pumping down pills and having injections every day for the rest of their lives if there is an alternative that can realistically be achieved.
+When I started on total diet replacement (TDR), I stopped all of my medication, which was initially a bit daunting.
+However, after speaking to my GP and my diabetes doctor, I was reassured and excited to learn that a TDR diet is one of the best ways to possibly reverse diabetes.
+I had initially wanted to partake in the programme to lose weight and better my quality of life, but the health benefits I learned about were very compelling as well: Let’s face it, nobody wants to be pumping down pills and having injections every day for the rest of their lives if there is an alternative that can realistically be achieved.

 I’ve also experienced all of the social stigmas associated with being overweight.
 Doctors tell me I’m a “living time bomb” due to my weight, my daughter feels awkward around her friends when they meet her ‘fat’ Dad, and people have on many occasions called me ‘fat’.
 It was about time for people to start appreciating me for my many qualities beyond what you see at first glance.